denishoornaert/SimpleSoftcoreArchitecture/src/alu/multiplier/README.md

-# Adder component
+# Multiplier component

-Simple adder capable of either computing :
+Simple multiplier capable of either computing :
  - 32bits by 32bits
  - 16bits by 16bits
  - 8bits by 8bits